A Guide for New Band Parents

 - When you attend a game, you’ll have to purchase a ticket.
 Your band member, however, gets in free.
 You can purchase tickets at the gate, or buy an activity pass for $30 per person/$70 per family that will allow you entrance to every regular season football and basketball game as well as discounted admission to a few school theater activities.

 - The marching band will practice every day during school, but they also practice every Tuesday night during marching band season from 7:00 – 9:00.
-This year, there’s one exception: marching practice will be on Monday 9/10 instead of Tuesday 9/11.
+A few exceptions this year are Wednesday, August 28, Monday, September 23, Monday, October 7, Wednesday, October 16th and Monday, October 21 instead of the usual Tuesday night that week.

 - The 7:00 start time means the time that they’re on the football field ready to practice.
 They wear casual clothes, athletic shoes, and have their instruments, lyres, and music.
 As the fall progresses, outdoor night practices can get chilly so make sure your band student is dressed accordingly.

 - The regular marching band season concludes with the spirited Band-O-Rama concert that’s held indoors in the PAC.
-This year, it’s scheduled for Tuesday 10/16 at 7:00.
+This year, it’s scheduled for Thursday 10/17.
 Band-O-Rama is the best of both worlds in that parents can watch their uniformed kids perform the lively marching band tunes and wacky band dance up close and personal yet in the comfort of the school auditorium.
 Flags are twirling, drums are banging, and horns are blaring in celebration of yet another fun and successful marching band season.

 Please share this piece with any new band parents you might know!